This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

 You are going to love this Enchilada Casserole Ground Beef Recipe.
-You don’t have to soak the tortilla’s in the enchilada sauce or heating them.
 All the ingredients are layered in a casserole dish for a quick and easy weeknight meal.

 Ingredients needed - ground beef, onion, taco seasoning, red enchilada sauce, corn tortillas, cheddar cheese, cilantro